General questions regarding the alarm app

 Emergency response system technology

 - How can an alarm be initiated?
-Only via the emergency response app or also via telephone lines, online, emergency buttons, fire alarm panel, etc.?
+Only via the emergency response app or also via telephone lines, QR code, online, emergency buttons, fire alarm panel, etc.?
 In addition to text and audio, can the system also share photo and video with others?

 - Is the alarm app available in Android, iOS and possibly Windows?